partrickJhonson/beef/BeEF-RESTful-API.md

 When BeEF starts, look at the console output for `[16:02:47][*] RESTful API key: 320f3cf4da7bf0df7566a517c5db796e73a23f47`.
 That will be the value of the _token_ parameter

+Alternatively, for example if you want to write automated scripts that uses the RESTful API, you can issue a POST request to `/api/admin/login` using the BeEF credentials you will find in the main config.yaml file (beef.credentials).
+An example with curl:
+`curl -H "Content-Type: application/json" -X POST -d '{"username":"beef", "password":"beef"}' http://127.0.0.1:3000/api/admin/login`

+response: `{"success":true,"token":"8dc651e5ee1cb06003878bb26bd0e72800caeea0"}`

 ## Hooked Browsers
 **Handler** => /api/hooks
 The _hooks_ handler gives information about the hooked browsers, both online and offline.